rtm516/GeyserMC-wiki/FAQ.md

 Note: you need to be running DiscordSRV v1.22.0 or newer.
 Floodgate 2.0 or GeyserSkinRestorer is still required for skins to show up for Java players and for this to work.

+Alternatively, if you cannot get the above AvatarUrl to work with DiscordSRV, or you'd like to use it with another plugin that does not support texture ids, you can use the [TydiumCraft Skin API.](https://tydiumcraft.net/docs/skinapi)

 ## Can I use Buycraft with Geyser?
 You sure can!
 Buycraft supports Java & Bedrock players via the Offline store mode **(Recommended to be used with Floodgate)**